nickbash11/raat/README.md

-# raat
+# Routing Announcement Alfred Through

-Routing Announcement Alfred Through
+# About

 This is a concept of the dynamic announce mechanism which uses B.A.T.M.A.N. and A.L.F.R.E.D. as a background for spreading and getting static routes between MESH nodes without any other dynamic route protocols.